okawo80085/bigBoiTalkBot/README.md

 some people named him `aiol`

-#### ~~use test branch for a new model, the bot, that is currently up, is running of test branch code~~, test branch code is now marged with master
+#### ~~use test branch for a new model, the bot, that is currently up, is running of test branch code~~, test branch code is now merged with master

 ### requirements